8ta4/blog/drafts/Feedback wanted: a pun-generation algorithm, pre-coding stage.md

 They say puns are the lowest form of humor.
 When I say I'm building a tool to automatically generate puns, they make pun of me!

 My goal is straightforward: create word-swapping puns that are easy to understood and relevant to the input.
-This isn't about making a general joke machine.

 Let me walk through a quick example.
 Say I wanted to create puns for this Reddit post: